How to Create a Standard Merge Request Description Template

 - [ ] I have assigned myself to this merge request and the corresponding issues.

-- [ ] I have assigned the correct reviewer(s) to this merge request.
+- [ ] I have assigned the correct reviewer(s) and added the suitable label(s).

-- [ ] If there are other merge requests related or dependent on this one, I have mentioned them in the `dependencies` section.
+- [ ] I have mentioned any related or dependent merge requests in the `dependencies` section.

-- [ ] I have attached the Figma design or, at the very least, a screenshot (if available) that pictures the intended output of this merge request to the issue details or in [the Additional Notes section](#additional-notes).
+- [ ] I have attached the Figma design or screenshot (if available) to the issue or [Additional Notes section](#additional-notes).

 - [ ] All tests have been successfully completed.